 Students who have not completed these prerequisites can email the faculty teaching the courses with a writing sample to request written permission to be added to the course.
 Any student who receives faculty permission will need to send that permission to the HAS English department liaison so they have that permission on file.

-• No. CW majors need 10 credits of 400-level coursework and each course is 5 credits, so two courses will complete the requirement.
+Yes.
+Creative Writing majors need 10 credits of 400-level coursework and each course is 5 credits, so two courses will complete the requirement.
+Majors are welcome to take additional credits if they have room in their graduation plan.

 Your ability to register will be based on how many students requesting a seat need one or two additional courses in order to graduate on time.
 Students who have already completed 10 credits in 400-level coursework have lower registration priority than those who need those credits in order to graduate on time.